alenart1160/alenart1160/README.md

 - 👋 Hi, I’m @alenart1160
 - 👀 I’m interested in esport, IT, basketball and tea ;)
-- 🌱 I’m currently learning JS and C++
+- 🌱 I’m currently learning JS

 <!---
 alenart1160/alenart1160 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.